 That's not a cultural shift, that's just a program.
 A cultural shift is where everybody looks back and says, well, can you believe we ever did that any differently?

-You may know content to be the fix, but when you go to your sales team, leadership team or subject matter experts and ask them for help, a very small percentage of them are willing to help or know-how.
+You may know content to be the fix, but when you go to your sales team, leadership team or subject matter experts and ask them for help, a very small percentage of them are willing to help or even know how to.

 It could be that a leader shows resistance.
-It could be a marketer who is resistant, or sales.
+It could be a marketer who is resistant, or the sales team.

 But as long as that resistance is occurring, it's going to slow down sales progress and organizational change.